ma9317/BOOTCAMP_EDA_MIDTERM/README.md

 Seasonality analysis, based on grouping returns by month, suggests that there is no strong or consistent seasonal pattern in oil returns.
 While certain months exhibit more variability than others, these effects are relatively minor compared to the impact of major economic or geopolitical events.

-Finally, the identification of high-volatility regimes shows that periods of market stress are not isolated events but tend to cluster over time.
+Additionally, the identification of high-volatility regimes shows that periods of market stress are not isolated events but tend to cluster over time.
 This reinforces the idea that financial markets exhibit persistent periods of instability, rather than purely random fluctuations.

 **Conclusion**